 New York and Tennessee Share Driving Information

-Both New York and Tennessee are both part of the Driver’s License Compact.
-This is an interstate agreement whereby participating states share information about their drivers and traffic violations committed within their state.
-States that are part of the Compact will note convictions that take place in other member states on their driving records.
+Tennessee does not participate in the Driver’s License Compact, an interstate agreement whereby participating states share information about their drivers and traffic convictions within their state.
+However, it still shares information about its drivers with other states and will record out-of-state convictions on Tennessee driving records.

 Ignoring a NY Traffic Ticket Has Serious Consequences

 Any driver who pays a traffic ticket is in effect pleading guilty and ensuring that the ticket appears on their driving record.
 But some mistakenly believe that an out-of-state ticket can just be ignored without consequence.
 Drivers who fail to respond to a New York traffic ticket can be convicted of the infraction by default.
 In addition, New York State can choose to suspend NY driving privileges of any out-of-state driver who doesn’t respond to or pay a ticket.